Gwyd0/Linuxsetup/README.md

 Notifications - [Dunst](https://wiki.archlinux.org/title/Dunst) <br />

 # Known Issues
-i will most likely fix these when i have time.
+i will fix these when i have time.
 * Weather not updaing.
 * Screenshot button and File button not working.